branden-chaisorn/ChatMatch/README.md

 - Handle more edge cases for url processing (I'm particularly interested in how this is done on Stride)
-- If layout handling got more complicated I would consider using anko layouts to clean things up, though kotlin out of the box with synthetic layouts handles this well
+- If layout handling got more complicated I would consider using anko layouts to clean things up, though Kotlin out of the box with synthetic layouts handles this well